melle002/ISTA220/Homework/ista220homework06.md

  An exception separates error-handling from the code that implements the primary logic of a program.

 ###### 2. What happens in a try block if the program executes without errors?
-All Statements in the try block run consecutively, to completion
+All Statements in the try block run consecutively, to completio

 ###### 3. How does the catch mechanism work for unhandled exceptions?
 the runtime attempts to find a matching catch handler, if none exists, the calling method exits and execution is repeated.